alphagov/design-patterns/README.md

 ## Installation

 The site has been designed to be hosted on GitHub pages, which run Jekyll in Safe mode.
-For this reason, any Sass has to be preprocessed before it's uploaded to GitHub.
-So, first you'll need to do that.
+For this reason if you make any changes to the Sass files you'll need to compile them locally.
 From the '/patterns/assets' folder:

 ```
 sass --watch sass:stylesheets